Wang Chong: Work and philosophy

-One example of Wang's rationalism is his argument that thunder must be caused by fire or heat, and is not a sign of the heavens being displeased.
+One example of Wang's rationality is his argument that thunder must be caused by fire or heat, and is not a sign of the heavens being displeased.
 He argued that repeatable experience and experiment should be tried before adopting the belief that divine will was involved.

 He was equally scathing about the popular belief in ghosts.
 Why should only human beings have ghosts, he asked, not other animals?
 We are all living creatures, animated by the same vital principle.
 Besides, so many people have died that their ghosts would vastly outnumber living people; the world would be swamped by them.
 He never, however, explicitly denies the existence of ghosts (gui 鬼) or spirits (shen 神), he simply separates them from the notion that they are the souls of the dead.
 He seems to believe that the phenomena exist, but whatever they may be, they have no relation to the deceased.